isaacyakl/new-breed-trade-app/README.md

 # To-Do

+-  Update Item Make Model field title in emails sent to customer and NBPA
 -  Add gun example photos or video demonstration of photo angles
 -  Switch to JSON for settings instead of extracting from scripts.js
 -  Sanitize uploaded file names on client-side after compression before upload